code-craka/sam-aI-assistant/BUILD_AND_RUN.md

 3. **Build and Run**:
    - Press `Cmd+R` to build and run
    - Or use Product → Run from the menu

+   **Expected Result**: ❌ Currently has compilation errors that need fixing

 ### Method 2: Using Swift Package Manager (Command Line)